Creating a Zooming Mandelbrot Fractal with Python in Power BI

 We can visualize it like this:

 You essentially need to make the plot area smaller.
 Of course, just making the plot area smaller would result in just a bigger distorted image.
-To prevent this, increase the position 5 number and we'll get more detail (for example, from 40 to 120).
+To prevent this, increase the number in position 5 (from our comma separated variables) and we'll get more detail.

 2. Passing in the Measure to Python